 What is eyelid surgery?

-Eyelid surgery improves the appearance of your eyelids for either cosmetic or functional reasons.
-During the procedure, your surgeon will make an incision on your upper or lower eyelids.
+Eyelid surgery improves the eyelids’ appearance for either cosmetic or functional reasons.
+During this procedure, the surgeon will make an incision on the upper or lower eyelids.
 Then they can reposition fat deposits, tighten muscles, or remove excess skin.

-As you age, the muscles supporting your eyelids weaken–resulting in droopy upper lids and bags under your eyes.
-Having excess skin removed from your eyelids can combat the effects of aging.
-Eyelid surgery can also improve your peripheral vision and other parts of your visual field.
+During the aging process, muscles that support the eyelids gradually weaken, resulting in droopy upper lids or undereye bags.
+Removing excess skin from the eyelids counters the effects of aging.
+Not only does eyelid surgery address cosmetic concerns, but it can also enhance your peripheral vision and improve various aspects of your visual field.

-If you want to learn more about eyelid reshaping—or schedule a consultation with a blepharoplasty surgeon in the Lehigh Valley —then contact St. Luke’s Plastic & Reconstructive Surgery.
+If you want to learn more about eyelid reshaping, or schedule a consultation with a plastic surgeon in the greater Lehigh Valley region who does eyelid reshaping, contact St. Luke’s Plastic & Reconstructive Surgery.
+Our team can provide you with the necessary guidance and expertise to achieve your aesthetic goals.

 Overview

-Cosmetic eyelid surgery candidates include adults with the following characteristics:
+Cosmetic eyelid surgery candidates typically include adults with:

 - Puffy upper eyelids